-After examining the basic concepts, let’s briefly discuss how a trade is opened, and look at a few basic ways of controlling risk and managing our funds.
+After examining the basic concepts, let’s briefly discuss how a trade is opened, and look at a few basic ways of controlling risk and managing our funds through Forex order types.

-While most trading software is straightforward with order entries and the opening or closing of a position, the beginner may be bit confused by terms like stop-loss, trailing stop, or take profit orders, at least a basic understanding of which is crucial for a properly managed account.
+While most trading software is straightforward with order entries and the opening or closing of a position, beginners may be bit confused by terms like stop-loss, trailing stop, or take profit orders, at least a basic understanding of which is crucial for a properly managed account.

 A market order instructs the broker to buy or sell a currency at the current market price.
 As such, neither the trader, nor the broker has any control over where the trade is executed.
 The only commitment that the broker makes is that the order will be executed as soon as possible, which is usually instantly.
 Let us note here that in times of market turmoil, spreads can widen greatly, and the price at which a market order is executed can be shocking to the inexperienced trader.
 Consequently, it is a good idea to avoid market orders at such periods.